New charges for two former Trump aides

 Both were charged in October with conspiracy to launder money.

-But there are no charges of collusion with Russia, the main thrust of the Justice Department investigation.
+But there are no criminal allegations of collusion with Russia, the justice department investigation's main thrust.

+A spokesman for Mr Manafort said he was innocent of the latest charges.
+Mr Gates' lawyer is yet to respond to requests for comment, Reuters reports.

+Mr Manafort resigned as chairman of the Trump campaign in August 2016 after being accused over his dealings with pro-Russian politicians in Ukraine.

 What are the new charges?

-Thursday's 32-count indictment alleges that Mr Manafort and Mr Gates conspired to hide more than $30m (£22m) in personal income from tax officials.
+Thursday's 32-count indictment alleges that the pair conspired to hide more than $30m (£22m) in Mr Manafort's personal income from tax officials.

+It also claims that Mr Gates concealed more than $3m of his own income.

+The money "flowed through" a $75m offshore account controlled by them, according to the indictment filed by a federal grand jury in Alexandria, Virginia.

-It also alleges that the two defendants filed tax returns to the US authorities from 2010-14 that they knew to be factually incorrect.
+It is also alleged the two defendants filed tax returns to the US authorities from 2010-14 that they knew to be factually incorrect.

-According to the unsealed indictment, more than $75m "flowed through" an offshore account controlled by the two men.

-"Manafort, with the assistance of Gates, laundered more than $30,000,000, income that he concealed from the United States Department of the Treasury, the Department of Justice, and others," Mr Mueller's team accuses.

-The court filing - returned by a federal grand jury in Alexandria, Virginia - says Mr Manafort "used his hidden overseas wealth to enjoy a lavish lifestyle in the United States", without paying taxes.

-He spent millions on luxury goods and services for himself and his extended family, it is alleged.

-Mr Gates is accused of using his share of the un-taxed money to pay for "personal expenses, including his mortage, children's tuition" and re-decorating his Virginia home.
+Mr Gates is accused of using his share of the cash to pay for "personal expenses, including his mortgage, children's tuition" and re-decorating his Virginia home.

+Earlier on Thursday a court denied Mr Manafort's request to modify the terms of his house arrest.

+The judge ruled that Mr Manafort's pledge to use his properties in Virginia and New York as bail collateral was "unsatisfactory".

-How many people have been charged?
+How many people has Mueller charged?

 Nineteen people, including four former Trump advisers, have been indicted by the special counsel.

-But as President Trump has repeatedly pointed out, there is no criminal allegation in the ongoing inquiry that any of his associates colluded with an alleged Kremlin plot to influence the result of the 2016 presidential election.
+But as President Trump has repeatedly pointed out, the ongoing inquiry has filed no charge that any of his associates colluded with an alleged Kremlin plot to influence the result of the 2016 presidential election.

-Mr Manafort and Mr Gates have pleaded not guilty to 12 counts including money laundering and conspiracy against the US.
+Mr Manafort and Mr Gates pleaded not guilty last October to 12 counts including money laundering and conspiracy against the US, relating to the pair's Ukrainian business dealings.

-Michael Flynn, the former US national security adviser, pleaded guilty to lying to the FBI over meetings he had with the Russian Ambassador, Sergei Kislyak.
+Michael Flynn, a former US national security adviser, pleaded guilty to lying to the FBI over meetings he had with the Russian Ambassador, Sergei Kislyak.

 George Papadopoulos, a former Trump campaign adviser, admitted lying to the FBI about his contacts with Russians.